scala/scala3/docs/blog/_posts/2018-03-05-seventh-dotty-milestone-release.md

-This code is correct but it's not very type-safe since `eval` returns a value of type `Any`, we can do better by adding a type parameter to `Exp` that represents the result type of evaluating  expression:
+This code is correct but it's not very type-safe since `eval` returns a value of type `Any`, we can do better by adding a type parameter to `Exp` that represents the result type of evaluating the expression:

 ```scala
 sealed trait Exp[T]